 - Booking.com: a handy backup to Hostels.com in Turkey and Morocco; we found some great deals on private rooms that were cheaper than shared rooms at hostels.
 Also great for SE Asia - these days we usually search Agoda and Booking and then pick the best option.
 Same disclaimer - read the reviews before booking!

-- Couchsurfing: we had the most luck in Australia but it seems to work great for other international travelers.
+- Couchsurfing: we had a little bit of luck in Australia but otherwise didn't bother.
+It seems to work great for other international travelers, though.
 If anything we hope to list our future couch to other travelers when we get back home.
 It's the least we can do, karmically speaking, after this journey!